plusjade/jekyll-bootstrap/README.md

 # Jekyll-Bootstrap

-This is a clean install of the core Jekyll Bootstrap framework you can clone and run your Jekyll blog with.

-Jekyll-bootstrap is the quickest and most hassle-free way to get your new Jekyll powered website up and running.
-100% compatible with GitHub pages.
+The quickest way to start and publish your Jekyll powered blog.
+100% compatible with GitHub pages

 ## Usage